This manual was last updated 9 April 2016 for version 1.6.6 of msmtp.

 Set a certificate revocation list (CRL) file for TLS, to check for revoked certificates.
 An empty argument disables this.

 Set the fingerprint of a single certificate to accept for TLS.
 This certificate

 will be trusted regardless of its contents.
-The fingerprint can be either an
+The fingerprint should be of type SHA256,

 Send a client certificate to the server (use this together with ‘tls_cert_file’).
 The file must contain the private key of a certificate in PEM format.
 An empty argument disables this feature.